-Dara Frimmer serves as the co-senior rabbi of Temple Isaiah since July 2018.
+Dara Frimmer serves as the Senior Rabbi of Temple Isaiah since July 2018.

 Her educational background is in Feminist Studies and Religious Studies.
 She received a BA from Stanford University in 1998 and a Masters in Theological Studies from Harvard Divinity School in 2001.